Akshat2711/academia_scrapper_api_fast/Readme.md

 - Use HTTPS in production

 ⚠️ **Terms of Service**
-- This tool is for educational purposes
+- Use this tool only for permitted educational and self-service scenarios
 - Respect the portal's terms of service
 - Do not overload the server with requests
 - Implement rate limiting if needed